 AVONDALE — Ald.
-Carlos Ramirez-Rosa (35th) is accusing a developer trying to build an apartment project in Avondale of trying to “get around” his community-driven zoning process.
+Carlos Ramirez-Rosa (35th) is accusing a developer seeking to build an apartment project in Avondale of trying to “get around” his community-driven zoning process.

 But the developer said he had no intention of overstepping.